If you’re planning a cruise, you might be wondering about the best and worst cabin locations, and which staterooms you should avoid.

-Our family had an obstructed balcony cabin on the Regal Princess (I’ll leave a photo below) and it was great to have the extra balcony space and a place to feel the fresh air and ocean breeze.
+Our family had an obstructed balcony cabin on the Regal Princess (see photo below) and it was great to have the extra balcony space and a place to feel the fresh air and ocean breeze.
 We did enjoy coffee on our balcony and were able to relax on our own space.

-We totally knew what we were booking – an Obstructed balcony guarantee cabin, so this isn’t a complaint.
+We knew what we were booking – an Obstructed Balcony Guarantee Cabin, so this isn’t a complaint.
 But I did wonder, how obstructed can it really be?
-Take a look, lol.
+Take a look…

-I know someone who booked a ocean-view obstructed guarantee who was even less happy that me.
+I know someone who booked an ocean-view obstructed guarantee cabin who was even less happy that me.
 Why?
 Her view was the full side of the lifeboat.
-She told me that she would have preferred an inside cabin as she literally saw nothing.
+She told me that she would have preferred an inside cabin as she literally saw nothing outside her window.